AerialArmourAquisition/Image_Labeling/README.md

 ## Installation
-Clone the repo and ensure you have gradle v8 and java v16 or higher installed.
+Clone the repo and ensure you have Gradle vesrion 8.0 and Java version 16 installed.
 Navigate to the directory and run:
 ```
 gradle build
 ```